-A look at special counsel Robert Mueller's team of lawyers
+A look at special counsel Robert Mueller’s team of lawyers

 ANDREW WEISSMANN: The veteran Justice Department prosecutor brings years of experience in complex financial fraud cases, corporate misconduct and organized crime.

-He led the department’s task force that investigated and prosecuted Enron executives in the energy giant’s stunning collapse.
+He was the deputy and then leader of the department’s task force that investigated and prosecuted Enron executives in the energy giant’s stunning collapse.

-Before that, as a federal prosecutor in New York City, Weissmann prosecuted members of the Gambino, Colombo and Genovese families.
-Between 2011 and 2013, he was the FBI’s general counsel under Mueller and has spent the past several years as chief of the Justice Department’s criminal fraud section.
+He also served for years as a federal prosecutor in New York City, where he prosecuted members of the Gambino, Colombo and Genovese families.

+Between 2011 and 2013, he was the FBI’s general counsel under Mueller and before that served as his special counsel.

+He’s also spent the past several years as chief of the Justice Department’s criminal fraud section.
 That section’s cases have included large international bribery prosecutions and the criminal charges in January against German automaker Volkswagen in an emissions cheating scam.

 MICHAEL DREEBEN: A criminal law scholar, the deputy solicitor general has argued more than 100 cases before the Supreme Court in his decades of practice.

-He’s represented the federal government’s position on a broad array of legal questions, including whether the police need warrants to access cellphones of the arrested; whether former Virginia Gov. Bob McDonnell crossed the line by performing favors on behalf of a wealthy benefactor who provided gifts to McDonnell and his wife; and whether seemingly threatening online posts could be treated as criminal acts.
+He’s represented the federal government’s position on a broad array of legal questions, including police use of GPS tracking to monitor the whereabouts of suspects; whether former Virginia Gov. Bob McDonnell crossed the line by performing favors on behalf of a wealthy benefactor who provided gifts to McDonnell and his wife; and whether seemingly threatening online posts could be treated as criminal acts.

 AARON ZEBLEY: Zebley’s had a long bond with Mueller, serving as his chief of staff at the FBI and then working alongside him at WilmerHale.

-Zebley was an FBI special agent who worked counterterrorism investigator but also was a national security prosecutor with cases including Chinese espionage.
-He’s also worked as a senior counselor in the Justice Department’s national security division.
+Zebley was an FBI special agent who worked counterterrorism investigations but also served as a national security prosecutor with cases including Chinese espionage.

+Before his career in private practice, he worked as a special counselor in the Justice Department’s national security division.

 JAMES QUARLES: As a young lawyer, Quarles served as an assistant special prosecutor in the Watergate scandal involving President Richard Nixon.

 Quarles has worked since the mid-1970s at WilmerHale, where he’s been focused on litigation.

-LISA PAGE: Page is a former trial attorney in what used to be known as the Justice Department’s organized crime and racketeering section.
-She prosecuted, among others, Bulgarian nationals in a money laundering scheme involving fraudulent eBay ads and an associate and member of the Lucchese organized crime family.
+LISA PAGE: Page is a former trial attorney in the Justice Department’s organized crime and gang section.
+She prosecuted, among others, an associate and member of the Lucchese organized crime family and Bulgarian nationals in a money laundering scheme involving fraudulent eBay ads.
 Page also served in the FBI’s general counsel office.

 JEANNIE RHEE: Another WilmerHale partner, Rhee focused in private practice on representing people in government investigations, including white-collar criminal probes and criminal and civil fraud matters.
 Before that, she served in the Justice Department’s Office of Legal Counsel, which provides advice to government agencies on questions including national security, executive privilege and constitutional matters.

 She served earlier in her career as an assistant United States attorney in the District of Columbia.

 ELIZABETH PRELOGAR: This lawyer with experience in the solicitor general’s office and at the Hogan Lovells law firm is also a former Fulbright Scholar who studied in Russia.